mynhinguyentruong/nodejs-practice/README.md

 **Code Requirements**

 - Pay attention to code quality.
-- For take-home submission, please use `git` and stick to the strategy of atomic commits
+- Please use `git` and stick to the strategy of atomic commits

 #### API Interface